deepsarda/Aeona-Aiml/README.md

 ## Built for the discord bot. https://www.aeona.xyz/

-##designed to be used along side an actual AI Chatbot Based On The GPT-2 Architecture
+## Designed to be used along side an actual AI Chatbot Based On The GPT-2 Architecture